 Staff must not share their personal email address with young people.
 If they need to communicate with young people via email this must be done via their work email account and they must copy Lumi's school contact into the email and CC their line manager.
-Facilitators and students must only communicate with each other through Heartbeat.
+Facilitators and students must only communicate with each other through The Lumi Platform.
 This is to ensure that personal or school email addresses are not shared and used inappropriately by either party.

 d.
-Lumi's Heartbeat Platform
+The Lumi Platform (Insendi)

-The Lumi Heartbeat Platform serves as the centralised hub where our immersive quests are hosted.
+The Lumi Platform (Insendi) serves as the centralised hub where our immersive quests are hosted.
 Here, learners are required to log in to engage in a variety of activities that make up the complete Quest experience, including pre- and post- Quest activities.
 The platform is also designed to be a safe space for learners to engage in rich, peer-led discussions and share ideas.
-Heartbeat is a third party platform and their policies can be found below:
+Insendi is a third party platform and their policies can be found below: